lazear/Libra/README.md

 3. Open Libra->File->Wallet->New.
 Paste your Key and Secret, and choose a password to encrypt them
 4. Load your "wallet" file, and start using the client!

+I claim no rights to the use of the Gemini logo, name, or any other intellectual property relating to the Gemini Trust Company, LLC.
+No copyright infringement has been intended.
+This project is completely unaffiliated with the Gemini Trust Company, LLC.